• Sign In

 A stockbroker withholds CGWT on a listed share sale.
 The taxpayer later receives an assessment for CGT for the same disposal.
 Identify the statutory mechanism that prevents double payment and how it operates.

-Discuss whether withholding taxes of this kind turn lawyers and financial intermediaries into “tax administrators,” and evaluate the compliance benefits and rule-of-law risks (use ss 22C, 22FA, 22G, 22H as your statutory reference points).
+Discuss whether withholding taxes of this kind turn lawyers and financial intermediaries into “tax administrators,” and evaluate the compliance benefits and rule-of-law risks (use sections 22C, 22FA, 22G, 22H as your statutory reference points).

 Discuss how constitutional litigation about ministerial fiscal power (e.g., Mlilo; Gonese) should influence how you advise on a transaction whose rate was amended by a statutory instrument shortly before the deal date.